 If the princess was surprised, she never showed it.
 No, she didn't even bat an eye.
 "We could do that right here and now if we only had some kind of tub to cook the bird in.
 I wouldn't want the grease to drip on the floor."

 "So, we need a tub?" asked the young beggar.
 "Well, I just so happen to have a tub here in my pack.
 I know it's somewhere."

 As the young man searched through he pack, the princess still didn't bat an eye.
 However, her left eye did flinch just ever so slightly.
 Well, that is until she saw the crack.
 "Ha!
 However do you expect to cook anything in a pot with a crack in it.
 Why, it would be a royal mess!"

 The young beggar smiled.
-"My princess, in my backback I just so happen to have a hoop and a stake to seal that crack.
+"My princess, in my backpack, I just so happen to have a hoop and a stake to seal that crack."

 And, this time, her left eye did flinch.
 There was no stopping it.

 The princess had an uneasy feeling in the pit of her stomach.
 "This beggar has an answer for everything!" she thought.
 But, of course, she didn't want to admit that.
 "You are a smooth one, young beggar," said the princess.
 "You twist my words and nothing seems to trap you."

 "Smooth, yet twisted," mused the young beggar.
 "My princess, I think I have something like that in my pack.
 Yes, here it is.
 This old ram's horn is worn smooth, but yet beautifully twisted.
 Don't you agree, Princess?"

 The young man waited for a reply, but there was none.
 The princess couldn't think of anything else to say.